Updated January 2020

-Professional licensing regulations generally are in place to provide for public protection and signify a license holder has completed the minimum competency standards required to hold a license.
+States have professional licensing regulations in place to provide for public protection and signify a license holder has demonstrated the minimum competency standards required to hold a license.
 Anti-licensing initiatives around the country continue to challenge the need and value of licensing.

-A diverse coalition of interested parties support the legislation, but for different reasons.
-On one side are groups looking to reduce the barriers to entry and make it easier for job seekers to find employment.
+A diverse coalition of interested parties support the legislation.
+One side is looking to reduce the barriers to entry and make it easier for job seekers to find employment.
 On the other side are groups opposed to government regulation and seeking a reduction or elimination of regulations.